 Our Residential Facility (Kiplings)

 Horton Lodge’s Residential provision is called Kiplings due to our proximity to Lake Rudyard.
-Kiplings is inspected annually by OfSTED and has been rated as Good.
-To view the most recent report click here.
+Kiplings is inspected annually by OFSTED, and has been rated Outstanding in 2023.
+Click the link for our most recent report Horton Lodge Residential OFSTED Report – 2023

 Purpose of Residential Provision